The power supplies issue

 Suggestions for optimal use

-If the computer is connected to a CRT TV or monitor, it is a good idea to turn on this screen about a minute before the computer, so that it has time to warm up and be ready when the computer produces an image for display.
+If the computer is connected to a CRT TV or monitor, it is a good idea to turn on this screen a few minutes before the computer, so that it has time to warm up and be ready when the computer produces an image for display.

 [Display] Select appropriate video input